GiuMangiaracina/Thesis/README.md

 - password = minio123 .
 2. load the data set: click on the '+' button, below; create a bucket named 'miniobucket'; load the extracted file 'file1.json' into the bucket just created.

-### Initialization (this command, executed for the first time, initializes the proxies and the history servers.)
+### Initialization
 In the 'program' directory:

 - for Windows users: execute 'start_win.cmd'and wait until its completion;
 - for Linux users, once logged as root user:
 1. execute the file 'permission.sh' (needed to obtain the permissions to excute the files within the containers);
 2. click on the file 'start.sh'and wait until its completion.
+ This command initializes the proxies and the Spark History Servers.

 After this initialization, the [Spark History Servers][history server] of the three applications, which show the properties of the computations, are accessible at the following addresses:
 - 'http://127.0.0.1:18080' (Spark1);